 Co-ops across the country were instrumental in establishing strict rules for organic certification.
 As the organic food industry grows and changes, we must be diligent about keeping the standards high and the label trustworthy.
 Cornucopia Institute is a watchdog organization for organic and sustainable food issues that we follow and trust.

 Children deserve the healthiest foods we can provide, but most school lunches are far from nutritious or sustainable.
 In recent years educators, parents, children and even “renegade lunch ladies” have made progress with school gardens, salad bars and connecting local farmers with schools.
 For more information, visit Chef Ann Cooper’s blog or IATP’s Farm 2 School.

 Our food supply is a huge contributor to the waste stream.
 We work to reduce our own stores’ consumption and recycle all food waste and packaging possible.
-By using and encouraging bulk food use and cooking our deli food from scratch, we further reduce our “waste footprint”.
+By encouraging bulk food use and cooking our deli food from scratch, we further reduce our “waste footprint”.
 We also offer drop-off recycling for plastic bags/shrink wrap and food waste recycling in our deli seating areas.
 For answers to common questions about co-op recycling, see our recycling brochure or visit Eureka Recycling.